riyakalburgi-uncc/ITIS6177-Assignment-12/README.md

    ```sh
    npm install -g @loopback/cli
    ```
-2. Create a new project
+2. Create a new project for orders-api
    ```
    lb4 app
    ```
-3. Create a Model Entity
+3. Create a Order Entity
    ```
    lb4 model
    ```